-Littering and illegal dumping may attract on the spot fines between $243 and $1950 so ensure you dispose of your rubbish responsibly.
+Littering and illegal dumping may attract on the spot fines between $252 and $2018 so ensure you dispose of your rubbish responsibly.
 To help maintain clean streets, Council Officers can issue fines for anyone caught littering.
-Fines include:
+Fines for individuals include:

 - $261 for general littering

 - $522 for dangerous littering.

 We also know that 94% of residents believe Council is working with the community to reduce litter and keep Brisbane clean and green.